 Justin has also represented victims of terrorism in pursuing claims under the Foreign Sovereign Immunities Act and has worked on matters dealing with the Racketeer Influenced and Corrupt Organizations Act (RICO).
 In addition, Justin represents pro bono clients in criminal matters in Maryland State Court, including jury trials, and at the Maryland Court of Appeals.
 He has also represented clients in parole revocation hearings and on domestic violence and child custody matters.

-Justin is active in Bar activities, serving, among others, as an editorial board member of the ABA Criminal Justice Magazine; the ABA Standards Process Review Task Force; the ABA Task Force on Criminal E-discovery; the ABA E-discovery and Digital Evidence Committtee; the 7th Circuit E-discovery Pilot Program (focusing on criminal issues); and the D.C.
+Justin is active in Bar activities, serving, among others, as the chair of the board of the ABA Criminal Justice Magazine; the ABA Standards Process Review Task Force; the ABA Task Force on Criminal E-discovery; the ABA E-discovery and Digital Evidence Committee; the 7th Circuit E-discovery Pilot Program (focusing on criminal issues); and the D.C.
 Bar E-discovery Committee.
 Justin also served as co-chair of the 2012 ABA Spring Meeting, the first full day program on E-Discovery in criminal matters and government investigations.

 Justin received his B.A. in history and government from Claremont McKenna College in 1995.
 He earned his J.D. from Georgetown University Law Center in 2001, where he served as an editor on the Georgetown Journal of Legal Ethics and worked in the Georgetown Domestic Violence Clinic.
 Before attending law school, Justin served as a production assistant for "The George Michael Sports Machine."